 It was King Ferdinand II of Portugal who undertook the construction of the Palace at Pena, with works beginning in 1838.
-The palace was built in a grand romantic style by Prussian architect and engineer Baron Wilhelm Ludwig von Eschwege.
-Preserving some of the existing structures and developing the entire site around them, the new palace was a grand fusion of Bavarian, Manueline Gothic and Moorish architecture and became one of the most prominent romanticist buildings of its time.
+The palace was built in a grand romantic style by Prussian architect and engineer Baron Wilhelm Ludwig von Eschwege (who took some of his inspiration from the Neuschwanstein castle in Bavaria).

 Today the Pena National Palace is open to visitors and combines an almost fairy-tale-like exterior with ornate and remarkable décor.
 And if the palace itself was not draw enough, the beautifully maintained park includes an array of gardens, grottoes, ponds and fountains with statues and sculptures dotted amongst them.
-Small wonder then that it’s one of our picks for Portugal’s best tourist attractions.
+Small wonder then that it’s one of our picks for Portugal’s best historic attractions.

 Visitors can buy either a ‘Palace and Park’ ticket (which gives you access to the Parque de Pena grounds, the terraces that surround the palace and the staterooms), or just the cheaper ‘Park’ ticket (just the Parque de Pena and the terraces – the parts most visitors want to see).